 - The red wine of Dalat, a bit better compared to Albanian wines!

-We have less and less desire to follow the expenses on a daily basis, we are now aware after six months that we travel simply with some limits, we no longer use the application Expenditour to track expenses so it is difficult to report on it.
-But:
+We have less and less desire to follow the daily expenses, because we made the fact that we travel simply and with certain limits, we no longer use the application Expenditour and suddenly it is difficult to know.
+But :

-We spent the equivalent of 1434 EUR in Dong including 108 EUR + 60 EUR in various hospitals for the anti-rabies treatments of Emmanuelle
+We spent the equivalent of 1434 EUR on the spot in Dong including 108 EUR + 60 EUR in various hospitals for the anti-rabies treatments of Emmanuelle

 + 436 USD (380 EUR) for Hanoi-HCMC open bus and the tours in Ha Long bay and Sapa

 That is, a total of 1814 EUR for a budget of € 1,643.56 for 25 days.

 However if we remove the 160 EUR hospital costs the budget seems respected!